reekKiE/CompleteSuicideManual-En/English/map_1.md

 Both of these methods require a long walk, but the reliability of not finding the corpse is relatively high when entering from the Wind Cave.
 Since ordinary tourists don't come here, don't arouse people's suspicion when you walk in.

-## If you go another hundred meters, you can’t turn back
+## If you go another hundred meters, you can't turn back

 In the primeval forest, there are tangled tree roots everywhere, and moss and fallen leaves cover the holes, so it is impossible to move forward in a straight line.
 I thought I remembered the way I came from, but after walking more than a hundred meters, I still couldn't figure out the direction at all.
 If you have a compass, throw it away.
 You can't go back to the same place anyway.